isomerpages/moe-mayflowersec/_curriculum/Departments/Mother Tongue.md

 ### ALP Tier 2 Programmes \[Chinese Language\]

-This year, Sec 1 & 2 HCL students attended the training for recital skills for a total of 6 sessions.
+This year, Sec 1 &amp; 2 HCL students attended the training for recital skills for a total of 6 sessions.
 They learnt important skills such as voice projection, using expressive emotions, and body language for text recital.
 Two of our teams and two students in the Individual category received the Silver Award in the 3rd Text Recital Competition.

 To strengthen students’ critical thinking skills and develop their interest in debate, our students trained to participate in the National Secondary Schools Bilingual Debate Competition 2020.
 In the process, the learnt to critically craft their own arguments detect loopholes in their opponents’ arguments.